George Borg Olivier: From Minister to Prime Minister (1950–1955)

 Following the general elections of 1950, Borg Olivier held the post of Minister for Public Works and Reconstruction and Minister of Education in a Nationalist Minority Government led by Enrico Mizzi.
 Borg Olivier became prime minister and Minister of Justice in a Minority Government upon Mizzi's death in December 1950.
 He was also confirmed leader of the Nationalist Party by the Party's Executive Committee.
 The obstructionist strategies of the parties in opposition made Borġ Olivier bid the Governor, Sir Gerald Creasy, to call for fresh elections.
 These were held in May 1951, and as a result of them, Borg Olivier formed a coalition Government with the Malta Workers' Party, which was led by erstwhile PM Paul Boffa.
 Borg Olivier was head of the new government, retaining the Ministry for Public Works and Reconstruction.
 Re-elected in 1953, the coalition remained in office till 1955.

-On the political front, these years were marked with the attempt for a proper definition of Malta's constitutional status and relationship with the United Kingdom.
+On the political front, these years were marked by the attempt for a proper definition of Malta's constitutional status and relationship with the United Kingdom.
 One such attempt related to an incident with respect to the coronation of Queen Elizabeth II in 1953.
-Borġ Olivier was invited for the ceremony, but refused to attend unless Malta was granted special precedence over other colonies.
+Borġ Olivier was invited to the ceremony, but refused to attend unless Malta was granted special precedence over other colonies.
 The difficulties were overcome when the British government agreed to treat the Prime Minister of Malta on an equal basis to the Prime Minister of Southern Rhodesia and Northern Ireland.
 This was a diplomatic victory for Borġ Olivier, winning him unanimous approval in Parliament.

 During his stay in London, Borġ Olivier presented a memorandum to the Minister of State for Colonial Affairs, Henry Hopkinson, explaining the Maltese government's position that Malta ought be transferred from the Colonial Office to the Commonwealth Relations Office, as an independent dominion within the Commonwealth.
 This was a counter-proposal to the British Government's offer to move Malta under Home Office responsibility.
 Discussions by a Maltese delegation in May 1953 focused on the legal, constitutional and economic aspects of this question.
 This was a prelude to the political struggle with Mintoff's Malta Labour Party, which favoured integration with Britain.